Bundesliga: Jürgen Klinsmann steps down as Hertha Berlin head coach | DW | 11.02.2020

 Your Jürgen"

-In a statement confirming Klinsmann's resignation, Hertha Berlin said assistant coach Alexander Nouri would be taking charge of the team for the time being.
+In a statement confirming Klinsmann's resignation, Hertha Berlin said the club had been caught by surprise by the decision and that assistant coach Alexander Nouri would be taking charge of the team for the time being.